WICG/trust-token-api/README.md

 1.  `areyouahuman.example` verifies the user is a human, and calls `fetch('areyouahuman.example/.well-known/trust-token', {trustToken: {type: 'token-request', issuer: 'areyouahuman.example'}})`.
     1. The browser stores the trust tokens associated with `areyouahuman.example`.
 1. Sometime later, the user visits `coolwebsite.example`.
-1.  `coolwebsite.example` wants to know if the user is a human, by asking `areyouahuman.example` that question, by calling `fetch('areyouahuman.example/.well-known/trust-token', {trustToken: {type: 'rr-token-redemption', issuer: 'areyouahuman.example'}})`.
+1.  `coolwebsite.example` wants to know if the user is a human, by asking `areyouahuman.example` that question, by calling `fetch('areyouahuman.example/.well-known/trust-token', {trustToken: {type: 'token-redemption', issuer: 'areyouahuman.example'}})`.
     1. The browser requests a redemption.
     1. The issuer returns an RR (this indicates that `areyouahuman.example` at some point issued a valid token to this browser).
     1. When the promise returned by the method resolves, the RR can be used in subsequent resource requests.
-1. Script running code in the top level `coolwebsite.example` document can call `fetch('foo.example/get-content', {trustToken: {type: 'send-rr', issuer: 'areyouahuman.example'}})`
+1. Script running code in the top level `coolwebsite.example` document can call `fetch('foo.example/get-content', {trustToken: {type: 'send-redemption-record', issuer: 'areyouahuman.example'}})`
     1. The third-party receives the RR, and now has some indication that `areyouahuman.example` thought this user was a human.
     1. The third-party responds to this fetch request based on that fact.